-90 THY - MEDIUM PRIVILEGE - High Risk Windows Settings This policy targets high risk windows settings areas and presents an approval workflow prior to elevated execution.
+33 THY - MEDIUM PRIVILEGE - High Risk Applications This policy targets high risk applications and presents an approval workflow prior to elevated execution.
+34 THY - MEDIUM PRIVILEGE - High Risk Windows Settings This policy targets high risk windows settings areas and presents an approval workflow prior to elevated execution.
 All applications matching this policy are audited.
-95 THY - MEDIUM PRIVILEGE - UAC Replacement (Signed Applications) Targets any signed application that generates a User Account Control (UAC) dialogue.
+35 THY - MEDIUM PRIVILEGE - UAC Replacement (Signed Applications) Targets any signed application that generates a User Account Control (UAC) dialogue.
 A warning message is displayed prior to elevated execution.
 All applications matching this policy are audited.
-100 THY - MEDIUM PRIVILEGE - UAC replacement (Unsigned Applications) Targets any unsigned application that generates a User Account Control (UAC) dialogue.
+36 THY - MEDIUM PRIVILEGE - UAC replacement (Unsigned Applications) Targets any unsigned application that generates a User Account Control (UAC) dialogue.
 A warning message is displayed prior to elevated execution.
-105 THY - MEDIUM PRIVILEGE - Allow List (Trusted Owners) This policy will allow applications with a trusted owner or that are explicitly defined to run with standard user rights, no messaging is displayed.
-110 THY - MEDIUM PRIVILEGE - Catchall This policy targets any application that has not matched against a previous policy for users defined within the High Privilege filter.
+37 THY - MEDIUM PRIVILEGE - Allow List (Trusted Owners) This policy will allow applications with a trusted owner or that are explicitly defined to run with standard user rights, no messaging is displayed.
+38 THY - MEDIUM PRIVILEGE - Catchall This policy targets any application that has not matched against a previous policy for users defined within the High Privilege filter.
 This policy should not be enabled without High Privilege - Allow List also being enabled, doing so will generate large amounts of feedback data.
-115 THY - LOW PRIVILEGE - High Risk Applications This policy targets high risk applications and presents an approval workflow prior to elevated execution.
-120 THY - LOW PRIVILEGE - High Risk Windows Settings This policy targets high risk windows settings areas and presents an approval workflow prior to elevated execution.
+41 THY - LOW PRIVILEGE - High Risk Applications This policy targets high risk applications and presents an approval workflow prior to elevated execution.
+42 THY - LOW PRIVILEGE - High Risk Windows Settings This policy targets high risk windows settings areas and presents an approval workflow prior to elevated execution.
 All applications matching this policy are audited.
-125 THY - LOW PRIVILEGE - UAC Replacement (Signed Applications) Targets any signed application that generates a User Account Control (UAC) dialogue.
-An approval workflow is displayed prior to elevated execution.
-130 THY - LOW PRIVILEGE - UAC replacement (Unsigned Applications) Targets any signed application that generates a User Account Control (UAC) dialogue.
-An approval workflow is displayed prior to elevated execution.
-135 THY - LOW PRIVILEGE - Allow list (Trusted Owners) This policy will allow applications with a trusted owner or that are explicitly defined to run with standard user rights, no messaging is displayed.
-140 THY - LOW PRIVILEGE - Catchall This policy targets any application that has not matched against a previous policy for users defined within the High Privilege filter.
-This policy should not be enabled without High Privilege - Allow List also being enabled, doing so will generate large amounts of feedback data.
+43 THY - LOW PRIVILEGE - UAC Replacement (Signed Applications) This policy targets any application that generates a UAC prompt and has a valid digital certificate.
+Elevated execution requires approval.
+44 THY - LOW PRIVILEGE - UAC replacement (Unsigned Applications) Targets any application that generates a UAC prompt and does not have a valid digital certificate.
+Elevated execution requires approval.
+45 THY - LOW PRIVILEGE - Allow list (Trusted Owners) Targets any application that is owned by a trusted owner or explicitly defined applications and allows non-elevated execution with no visible messaging.
+46 THY - LOW PRIVILEGE - Catchall Targets any application that has not been matched against a higher priority policy.
+This policy allows on-elevated execution with no visible messaging.
+All applications matching this policy are audited.

-$Download the latest version of the Thycotic Policy Framework (TPF) from the {\color{red} \underline{Config Feeds}}.
-Once installed, the policy set is available in the Thycotic Policy Framework folder, usually at {\color{red} \underline{Nthy} \underline{Nthy$
+Download the latest version of the Thycotic Policy Framework (TPF) from the Config Feeds.
+Once installed, the policy set is available in the Thycotic Policy Framework folder, usually at https://jourprivilegemangerinstance//TMS/PrivilegeManageri#folders/all/dta7db45-f75c-4e31-be53-6281b1d4ce39].

-$In addition \ to \ in stalling \ the \ config \ feed \ with \ the \ policy \ set \ and \ following \ the \ general \ initial \ \underline{setup}, \ the \ following \ configuration \ should \ be \ performed.$
+$In addition to installing the config feed with the policy set and following the general initial \underline{setup}, the following configuration should be performed: \underline{setup} = \underline{setup}$